-ARAG has as impressive market reputation, having won numerous trade and general business awards in recent years.
-This has been achieved through loyal support from our business partners and customers who have been served by dedicated employees both here in the UK and within the wider ARAG Group.
+ARAG continues to have an impressive market reputation, having won again in 2019 numerous trade and general business awards.
+This has been achieved through loyal support from our customers and business partners, who have been served by devoted and committed employees both here in the UK and within the wider ARAG Group.